 We are the Sir John A. Macdonald Society

-We believe Canada is best served when we understand our history.
+We believe Canada is best served when we know all facets of our history.
 And no one is more important to the founding of Canada than Sir John A. Macdonald.
-Our mission is to help Canadians to better our first Prime Minister: his life, his vision, his successes and failures.
+Our mission is to help Canadians to better understand our first Prime Minister: his life, his vision, his successes and failures.

 Canada is an improbable country.
 Without Macdonald we may well have become subsumed by America's Manifest Destiny.